-- 3.1 This policy applies to the Cambridge Road Estate only and RP tenants on that estate. - 3.2 This policy does not apply to squatters; private tenants; sub-tenants; lodgers; non-resident landlords, and licensees; nor does it apply to any unauthorised residents or occupants. - 3.3 This policy will not be used in the case of emergency repairs, as existing procedures for decanting for repair are dealt with within the Council's Housing Allocations policy. - 3.4 This policy does not apply to Leaseholders and Freeholders or Council tenants on the Cambridge Road Estate.
-There are separate policies applicable to Leaseholders and Freeholders and to Council tenants. - 3.5 Private tenants living on the estate will receive advice and assistance from the Council's housing options service and are not covered by this policy. - 3.6 This policy will be used by the Council, either: - to move tenants on a temporary basis whilst permanent accommodation is being built (a temporary decant); or - to move tenants directly to permanent accommodation (a permanent decant).
+- 3.1 This policy applies to the Cambridge Road Estate only and secure tenants on that estate who are Kingston Council tenants. - 3.2 This policy does not apply to squatters; private tenants; sub-tenants; lodgers; non-resident landlords, and licensees; nor does it apply to any unauthorised residents or occupants. - 3.3 This policy will not be used in the case of emergency repairs, as existing procedures for decanting for repair are dealt with within the Council's Housing Allocations policy. - 3.4 This policy does not apply to Leaseholders and Freeholders on the Cambridge Road Estate.
+There is a separate policy applicable to Leaseholders and Freeholders on the Cambridge Road Estate. - 3.5 Any existing households housed in temporary accommodation on the estate (not housed there as part of the decanting process for secure tenants because of the planned regeneration) will not be eligible for the full range of rehousing options available to secure tenants.
+Any such households will be offered temporary accommodation in accordance with the allocations policy. - 3.6 Private tenants living on the estate will receive advice and assistance from the Council's housing options service and are not covered by this policy. - 3.7 This policy will be used by the Council, either: - to move tenants on a temporary basis whilst permanent accommodation is being built (a temporary decant); or - to move tenants directly to permanent accommodation (a permanent decant).